CodosaurusLLC/CodosaurusLLC.github.io/speaking.md

 international test-driven development conference, and appeared briefly on-screen to introduce speakers and fill time.&nbsp;
-I was also the <i>sole</i> organizer of Ruby DAYCamp 2013, an "overflow" event for those who couldn't get into Ruby DCamp (defunct, site gone).
+I was also the <i>sole</i> organizer of Ruby DAYCamp (no website) 2013, a semi-impromptu "overflow" event for those who couldn't get into Ruby DCamp (defunct, site gone).